chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No negative test and setting review for ParamSpec feature gate.", "PROJECT NOTE": "Ensure PluginSettingsState.enableNewTypeTypeVarRename also gates ParamSpec behavior.", "NEW INSTRUCTION": "WHEN adding support for analogous symbol THEN mirror existing tests including feature-flag off case" }

+[2025-12-19 21:13] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "register intention, add tests, run tests, verify build", "BOTTLENECK": "The new intention was not registered and tests were not created/executed.", "PROJECT NOTE": "Match how other intentions are registered in plugin.xml to ensure availability.", "NEW INSTRUCTION": "WHEN creating a new intention class THEN register it in plugin.xml immediately" }

+[2025-12-19 21:20] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "compute grey-out status in renderer", "MISSING STEPS": "precompute grey-out flags, wrap read-action", "BOTTLENECK": "Renderer performed PSI reads on EDT without read action.", "PROJECT NOTE": "Precompute isAlreadyExported for all targets inside a read action before building the popup and pass booleans to the renderer.", "NEW INSTRUCTION": "WHEN popup item rendering needs PSI state THEN precompute flags in read-action before popup" }

+[2025-12-19 21:36] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "refactor to shared base class", "MISSING STEPS": "precompute popup greyed state,add test for precomputation thread-safety", "BOTTLENECK": "Greyed state computed per-render with PSI access on EDT.", "PROJECT NOTE": "User asked for intention independence; avoid new shared abstractions unless essential.", "NEW INSTRUCTION": "WHEN preparing popup items THEN precompute greyed states in one read action before render" }

+[2025-12-19 22:17] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "run build repeatedly, ad-hoc local compile, run classes", "MISSING STEPS": "search project, update all implementations, rerun failing task", "BOTTLENECK": "Fixes were applied piecemeal without updating all interface implementers.", "PROJECT NOTE": "PopupHost added showChooserWithGreying; all test doubles must implement it.", "NEW INSTRUCTION": "WHEN compile error cites unimplemented interface method THEN search project for all implementations and update them"
+}